-Entrepreneurship beckons increasing numbers of people today, offering greater control over lifestyle and livelihood.
-It offers financial freedom—the kind of wealth no cubicle dweller could hope to attain.
+Today entrepreneurship beckons increasing numbers of people, offering greater control over lifestyle and livelihood.
+It provides the potential for financial freedom—the kind of wealth no cubicle dweller could hope to attain.

 1. Are you prepared to make a new business one of your life’s top priorities?